soberqian/TopicModel4J/README.md

 (2)https://github.com/junyachen/GSDPMM

 This algorithm is similar with DMM.
-When I implement this algorithm, I use same data structure between these two algorithm (DMM and DPMM).
+When I implement this algorithm, I the use same data structure between these two algorithms (DMM and DPMM).

 ```java
 import com.topic.model.DPMM;